AveYo/MediaCreationTool.bat/README.md

 2021.10.20: create generic iso if no edition arg; use Downloads folder; no 11 setup checks on boot in VirtualBox
 ```

-_use `download ZIP` button or pastebin link to get the script, as saving the Raw file breaks line endings_
+_saving the Raw file no longer breaks line endings; you don't need to right-click Run as Admin, script will ask itself when needed_